andrewcberkley/EarthTimeR/README.md

 For a complete overview of those groups, users can check out tutorials [here](https://github.com/andrewcberkley/EarthTimeR/blob/master/vignettes/Introduction.md).

+## Getting Started

+To get started working with `EarthTimeR`, users should be associated with the [CREATE Lab at Carnegie Mellon University](https://cmucreatelab.org/home) for the ability to access specific Google Sheets in EarthTime.
+First time users are highly recommend to set their EarthTime CSV Layers using the `set_EarhTime_csv_layers` function, which will register your default EarthTime layers sheet information on the current R session as well as your current R environment, so that it can be used to obtain the information to push data using the package without having to set it each time.

+As noted, the function sets one's default EarthTime `spreadsheetId` and `sheetId` in the current R environment.
+Thus, users should only repeat this operation if changing R environments in which they intend to use the `EarthTimeR` package or if their default EarthTime spreadsheet changes. *We stress that EarthTime `spreadsheetId` and `sheetId` are personal; therefore, users should be careful when writing and saving them in R scripts, in order to avoid sharing these information*.

 ## Auth

 It is highly recommend that users install the [`tidyverse`](https://www.tidyverse.org/) opinionated collection of R packages designed for data science as these packages provide the foundation for the `EarthTimeR` package and thus share an underlying approach design philosophy, grammar, and data structures; moreover, to interact with your EarthTime layers sheet, the `EarthTimeR` package draws specifically on functions found in the `googledrive` and `googlesheets4` packages.